zlatozar/homedir/Readme.md

 ## Bibliography

-"Calculus Made Easy" by Silvanus P. Thompson "Calculus: An Intuitive and Physical Approach" by Morris Kline "Essence of statistics" 1982 by Geoffrey Loftus "Probability and Stochastic Processes" 1987 by Frederick Solomon "First Course in Linear Algebra" 1973 by Raymond Beauregard
+"Calculus Made Easy" by Silvanus P. Thompson<br/>
+"Calculus: An Intuitive and Physical Approach" by Morris Kline<br/>
+"Essence of statistics" 1982 by Geoffrey Loftus<br/>
+"Probability and Stochastic Processes" 1987 by Frederick Solomon<br/>
+"First Course in Linear Algebra" 1973 by Raymond Beauregard<br/>

-"Leveling Up with SQL - Advanced Techniques for Transforming Data into Insights" 2023 by Mark Simon "Python Distilled" 2021 by David Beazley
+"Leveling Up with SQL - Advanced Techniques for Transforming Data into Insights" 2023 by Mark Simon<br/>
+"Python Distilled" 2021 by David Beazley<br/>

-"Python Data Science Handbook - Essential Tools for Working with Data" 2023 by Jake VanderPlas "A First Course in Machine Learning" 2016 by Simon Rogers, Mark Girolami
+"Python Data Science Handbook - Essential Tools for Working with Data" 2023 by Jake VanderPlas<br/>
+"A First Course in Machine Learning" 2016 by Simon Rogers, Mark Girolami<br/>